diBernardoGroup/SwarmSimPublic/README.md

     For more details and to use the Robotarium refer to https://www.robotarium.gatech.edu.
   - Plot functions to visualise the results.

+For more information contact andrea.giusti@unina.it.

 Copyrights: If you use this code for research purposes and want to mention it in one of your publications, please cite [Giusti2022].

+Versions:
+  - [V1.1](https://github.com/diBernardoGroup/SwarmSimPublic/releases/tag/v1) - Authors: Andrea Giusti and Gian Carlo Maffettone.
+Date: 2023
+  - [V1.0](https://github.com/diBernardoGroup/SwarmSimPublic/releases/tag/v1) - Authors: Andrea Giusti and Gian Carlo Maffettone.
+Date: 2022

+For more advanced features checkout the current version of [SwarmSim](https://github.com/diBernardoGroup/SwarmSimPublic/tree/main).

 In the Media folder, there is a video supplement for [Giusti2022].

-Authors: Andrea Giusti and Gian Carlo Maffettone.
-Date: 2022

-[Giusti2022] Giusti, A., Maffettone, G. C., Fiore, D., Coraggio, M., & di Bernardo, M. (2022).
-Distributed control for geometric pattern formation of large-scale multirobot systems. arXiv preprint arXiv:2207.14567.
+\[[Giusti2022](https://arxiv.org/abs/2207.14567)\] Giusti, A., Maffettone, G. C., Fiore, D., Coraggio, M., & di Bernardo, M. (2022).
+Distributed Control for Geometric Pattern Formation of Large-Scale Multirobot Systems. arXiv preprint arXiv:2207.14567.